Hazim6163/Secret/readme.md

 - return the result as int where : 1-> table already exist 2-> new table created 0-> failed to found and create the table

 and fixed the js error when retrive the secret chanell value and username

+## commit description :
+save the message to the database